conda-incubator/setup-miniconda/README.md

-You may also set conda's packages directories (`CONDA_PKGS_DIRS`) config value, if you want to change setup-miniconda's default of `~/conda_pkgs_dir` with the `pkgs_dirs` config option.
+You may also set conda's packages directories (`CONDA_PKGS_DIRS`) config value, if you want to change setup-miniconda's default of `~/conda_pkgs_dir` with the `pkgs-dirs` config option.
 This is a comma-separated string like the channels config option:

 ```yaml